E. Kitch Childs: Career

 After her graduation, Childs joined the United States Navy.
 As Childs prepared to enter the workforce, intense societal shifts were occurring.
 Many of these changes "were tied directly or indirectly to the writings, activism, and therapy done by feminist psychotherapists."

 In 1973, she started her first private practice in Oakland, California where she worked as a clinical psychologist for 17 years.
 During this time, Childs worked to establish her practice and steady clientele.
 She focused on inclusive, patient-centered care.
 An integral part of this was using a sliding scale payment method to limit barriers to her services.
 It was known that Childs would not charge certain clients for sessions.
 Despite this, during her 27 years in California, she was receiving disability checks, only emphasizing her dedication to her work.
 Thus, Childs "struggled and lived modestly well below her possibilities" as she maintained her clientele.
 This kind of work champions Childs as a pioneer in the field of psychology, being one of the first therapists to hold therapy sessions in her house and in her clients' houses.
 With this approach and others, Childs aimed to support black women and, furthermore, gay black women by "creating a treatment model where her clients would feel included".
-Her commitment "to filling the gap for social justice with her intellect, tenacity, and bravery made her a leader, a radical visionary to influence change for the disenfranchised.”